 Prince Charles and Princess Diana’s Australia and New Zealand tour is depicted quite accurately in terms of the dynamics between the two.
 While Diana is extremely popular with the people, Charles starts to feel a bit overshadowed.
 There is a scene where Diana makes a reference to Charles wearing cufflinks during their honeymoon, which were gifted to him by Camilla’s father; this actually happened.
 While they looked like a dream couple in public, their actual relationship behind the scenes is depicted quite realistically in the series.

 The seventh episode of season 4 shows Queen Margaret discovering that she has two “hidden” cousins, Nerissa and Katherine Bowes-Lyon.
 It is true that the two sisters were born with severe disabilities and were ultimately admitted to the Royal Earlswood Hospital, a mental health institution in Redhill, London.
 It is said that Nerissa and Katherine acknowledged the Queen and the Queen Mother with a deep curtsey even when they saw them on a television screen.
-The 1963 edition of Burke’s Peerage listed that Nerissa and Katherine died in 1940 and 1961 respectively, while they were both alive.
+The 1963 edition of Burke’s Peerage listed that Nerissa and Katherine died in 1940 and 1961, respectively, while they were both alive.
 The series depicts a fictionalized account of the family’s reaction to the news about the two sisters.

 There is a slight difference regarding the depiction of Margaret Thatcher’s missing son.
 He had indeed gone missing in the Sahara desert, but it was not at the time when the Falklands was invaded.
-However, the series takes off on a tangent from actual events, especially that of a political nature.
+However, the series takes off on a tangent from actual events, especially those of a political nature.
 ‘The Crown’ shows Margaret Thatcher rushing to meet the Queen, requesting her to dissolve the Parliament to save her from resignation.
 This did not happen.
 Thatcher was known for her deep respect for the constitutional rules.

 The Queen and Margaret Thatcher’s friendship was based on mutual admiration as they acknowledged the personal strength and grit each of them exemplified.
 The series shows a somewhat rocky relationship between the two.
 However, the season’s final encounter holds more weightage as far as their relationship’s authenticity is concerned, which continued till Thatcher’s death in 2013.